saltypie/TimetableProject/README.md

 - Python >=3.11 (https://www.python.org/downloads/)

 	This is the main language used in the backend programming.

 - Node js >= (https://nodejs.org/en/download/package-manager)

 	It provides a runtime environment that allows the running of JavaScript code outside of a web browser.

 - pgAdmin (https://www.pgadmin.org/download/)

 	It helps in  PostgreSQL database administration

 - postgresql (https://www.postgresql.org/download/)

 	It is the database where the data will be stored.

 - Git (https://git-scm.com/downloads)

+	It is for version control

 ## Environment and Repository Setup
 Ensure all the commands below are executed.